TGSAI/mdio-python/CONTRIBUTING.md

 ## How to set up your development environment

-You need Python 3.7+ and the following tools:
+You need Python 3.9+ and the following tools:

 - [Poetry]
 - [Nox]
 - [nox-poetry]

+A [dev container](./docs/development_env.md) has been setup to provide a clean environment with the required dependencies.

+## How to install and run MDIO
 Install the package with development requirements:

 ```console